swiftlang/swift-evolution/proposals/NNNN-isolated-any-functions.md

 This is a kind of value-dependent type.
 Value-dependent types add a lot of complexity to a type system.
 Consider how the arguments interact in the example above: both value and type information from the first argument flows into the second.
-This is not something to do lightly.
+This is not something to do lightly, and we think Swift is relatively unlikely to ever add such a feature as `@isolated(to:)`.

-It is also likely to be unnecessary.
+Fortunately, is is unlikely to be necessary.
 We believe that `@isolated(any)` function types are superior from a usability perspective for all the dominant patterns of higher-order APIs.
 The main thing that `@isolated(to:)` can express in an API signature that `@isolated(any)` cannot is multiple functions that share a common isolation.
 It is quite uncommon for APIs to take multiple closely-related functions